 Wairarapa has a sense of space.
-If you arrive from Wellington, the zigzag road over the Remutaka Range offers glimpses of the plain below.
+If you arrive from Wellington by car, the zigzag road over the Remutaka Range offers glimpses of the plain below.
 At Featherston the hills part to reveal the land’s flatness and breadth.
 To the left are the blue-green peaks of the Tararua Range.
 To the right are the rolling grassy hills of the eastern uplands.
 Above is a vast sky.

 Turning south, you pass muddy Lake Wairarapa on the way to Palliser Bay’s wild coastline.
 To the north along State Highway 2 are the towns of Greytown, Carterton and Masterton.